sheila-NAA/Cache_function/README.md

 Matrix inversion is usually a costly computation and there may be some benefit to caching the inverse of a matrix rather than computing it repeatedly (there are also alternatives to matrix inversion that we will not discuss here).
-Your assignment is to write a pair of functions that cache the inverse of a matrix.
+I am going to write a pair of functions that cache the inverse of a matrix.

-Write the following functions:
+The following are the instructions in creating the functions:

 1.  `makeCacheMatrix`: This function creates a special "matrix" object that can cache its inverse.